tmeserve/QR-Code/README.md

 I made this small repo because the documentation wasn't exactly fully correct character for character on how to use the new additions

+I also show how to use color masks

 A good alternative to use in a website is: https://www.qrcode-monkey.com